omermindivanli/migration-case-study/README.md

 The Customer wants you to present your solution and demonstrate the benefits supported by proper documentation. provide all the source code produced in the creation of the infrastructure in an organized way.

-# How to Migrate Applications to Cloud
+## How to Migrate Applications to Cloud

-Engagement Plan
+# Engagement Plan

+# Architecture Assesment

 Sit together with customer and make a plan the whole migration operation on the engagement plan / roadmap

-Resource Plan / Allocation
+# Resource Plan / Allocation
+ - Build up the team
+ - How many people are gonna be responsible

 Documentation

-Action Plan
+# Action Plan

 Contact people

-Build up the team